On this page

 Today, this has been interpreted to mean that companies collecting personal information must have an easily accessed, up-to-date Privacy Policy.

-In addition to needing a Privacy Policy if an app collects personal information as mentioned above, a Privacy Policy is also necessary if the app makes sensitive data requests like trying to access a phone's microphone or camera.
-Again, the Privacy Policy must be placed within the app and also in the app's store listing.
+A Privacy Policy is necessary if an app makes sensitive data requests like trying to access a phone's microphone or camera.
+The Privacy Policy must be placed within the app and also in the app's store listing.

 For example, the Rumble Camera app requests the following permissions: